 In the event of a serious breach of the school's Code of Conduct, a member of the School Leadership Team will be informed as soon as possible.
-The incident must be fully reported, in writing (Incident form), by the member of staff who witnessed the incident and the report must be copied to the headteacher.
+The incident must be fully reported, in writing (ABC form), by the member of staff who witnessed the incident and the report must be copied to the headteacher.
 This must be completed as soon after the incident as possible.

-If a member of staff requires immediate assistance, two responsible children should be sent to a member of the leadership team, to ask for assistance.
+If a member of staff requires immediate assistance, two responsible children should be sent to a member of the leadership team, to ask for assistance (all classes are provided with red and orange cards).
 This will signal the need for a senior member of staff to be despatched to the appropriate classroom.
 Only in extreme emergencies, when the safety of a child(ren) is potentially at risk, should the teacher in charge of the class leave the class to summon help.
 Adults in the nearby environment should be made aware of the need to supervise the class during the teacher's absence, or can summon help on the teacher's behalf.
 Children should not be left unsupervised after a significant disruption.